-Here is the feedback that PAN Europe members have sent to the European Commission encouraging them keep pesticides out of Ecological Focus Areas.
-You can add your voice HERE.
+Here is the feedback that PAN Europe members have sent to the European Commission encouraging them to keep pesticides out of Ecological Focus Areas.
+You can add your voice here.

-So using pesticides in an EFA would mean it is no longer and area of ecological focus, just simply another area contaminated with pesticides!
-Or as the European Economic and Social Committee said: “the use of pesticides in ecological focus areas is diametrically opposed to the intention of greening agricultural policy: pesticides do not help to increase biodiversity but damage it”
+So using pesticides in an EFA would mean it is no longer an area of ecological focus, just simply another area contaminated with pesticides!
+Or as the European Economic and Social Committee said: “the use of pesticides in ecological focus areas is diametrically opposed to the intention of greening agricultural policy: pesticides do not help to increase biodiversity but damage it”.

-Reality so far is according the European Commission analysis entitled "greening after one year” that
+Reality so far, according to the European Commission analysis entitled "greening after one year" shows that:

 1) the majority of the EFAs so far defined by Member States are linked to a productive activity — nitrogen-fixing crops and catch crops — accounting for 73.1 % of the total EFA area (before the application of weighting factors), and that

-2) only a few Member States have introduced restrictions on pesticides use: three for catch crops (BE Flanders + Wallonia, DE, NL) and one for nitrogen-fixing crops (BE, Wallonia).
+2) only a few Member States have introduced restrictions on pesticide use: three for catch crops (BE Flanders + Wallonia, DE, NL) and one for nitrogen-fixing crops (BE, Wallonia).

 This is definitely not a satisfying situation and needs to be changed.